Transfer matrix model (TMM)

 1. Introduction

 The transfer matrix method (TMM) is a fast, reliable technique for modeling light propagation in multilayer (“sandwich-type”) structures under normal incidence.
-It is widely used for devices such as solar cells, optical filters, and sensors, where you need to quantify how light is absorbed, reflected, and transmitted through thin films.
+It is widely used for devices such as solar cells, optical filters, OLEDs, and optical sensors, where you need to quantify how light is absorbed, reflected, and transmitted through thin films.
+If you are new to the technique, see What is the Transfer Matrix Method?.
+A more detailed mathematical treatment is given in Derivation of the Transfer Matrix Method.

-Compared with full-wave solvers like FDTD, TMM achieves similar insights at a computational cost that is typically orders of magnitude lower.
-This makes it ideal for rapid design iteration, parameter sweeps, and optimization of multilayer stacks, while still capturing the key interference and thin-film effects that govern device behavior.
-Although TMM is most straightforward for normal incidence in planar stacks, it can be extended to oblique incidence and polarization-dependent analyses when required.
+Compared with full-wave solvers such as FDTD (Finite-Difference Time-Domain), TMM achieves similar insights at a computational cost that is typically orders of magnitude lower.
+This makes it ideal for rapid design iteration, parameter sweeps, and optimization of multilayer stacks, while still capturing the key interference and thin-film effects that govern device behaviour.
+Typical applications include optical filter design, anti-reflective coatings, Fabry–Perot cavities, perovskite solar cells, organic solar cells, and OLED optical outcoupling simulations.
+For guidance on selecting between TMM and FDTD, see FDTD vs Transfer Matrix Method.

 👉 Want to start simulating now?: Try the quick start tutorial on the Transfer matrix model